WordPress/gutenberg/docs/data/data-core-blocks.md

 Default block name.

-### getUnregisteredFallbackBlockName
+### getFallbackBlockName

-Returns an action object used to set the block name for unregistered block fallback.
+Returns the name of the fallback block name.

 *Parameters*